 Personal data is defined as data relating to a living individual who can be identified from that data, or from that data and other information which is in the possession of, or is likely to come into the possession of, the data controller.
 This will include any expression of opinion about the individual and any indication of the intentions of the data controller or any other person in respect of the individual.

-Personal sensitive data is defined as personal data consisting of information as to:
+Special category data is defined as personal data consisting of information as to:

 - Racial or ethnic origin